bjornpagen/bjornpagen.com/desktop-linux-is-insecure/en_US.md

 a team effort of engineers to implement correctly.

 It is rather reasonable to expect that all our software will have bugs.
-The dream of formally verifying everything is a pipe dream, mostly because formal verification is slow and costly.
+The idea of formally verifying everything is a pipe dream, mostly because formal verification is slow and costly.